 \section{Function Field Analogues: Proof of Theorem \ref{thm:mvfuncfield}}

-We consider analogous questions when working in $\F_q[T]$ rather than in $\Z$.
+We now turn to considering analogous questions when working in $\F_q[t]$ rather than in $\Z$.
 To begin with, let's set up the situation in the function field case.
 Fix a finite field $\F_q$.
-Rather than primes in $\N$, consider monic irreducible polynomials in $\F_q[T]$.
+Rather than primes in $\N$, consider monic irreducible polynomials in $\F_q[t]$.